 Clint Sheather – IPF Technical Agronomist

 Analysis of results from 76,000 soil and plant tissues tests conducted over the past three years reveals 30% soil samples from NSW, Victoria and South Australia are low in sulphur (<6 mg/kg).
-Over the same period 95% of tissue tests were below the normal sulphur range for canola.
+Over the same period, 95% of tissue tests were below the normal sulphur range for canola.

 Figure 1.
-Nutrient Advantage sulphur soil testing results 2021-2023
+Nutrient Advantage soil testing results data in NSW, VIC, and SA.

 In-crop tissue testing – understanding what the plant is telling us